HBO’s The Third Day: Is the TV Show Inspired by Real Life?

-Is The Third Day a True Story?
+The Third Day is a Work of Fiction

-While yes, ‘The Third Day’ is not an out-and-out adaptation of some real-life incident, it has enough realistic elements to make it compelling and relatable.
-Sam’s overwhelming sense of grief over losing his child serves as an important part of his background, and it helps explain most of his actions in the course of the series.
+While yes ‘The Third Day’ is not an out-and-out adaptation of some real-life incident, it has enough realistic elements to make it compelling and relatable.
+Sam’s overwhelming sense of grief over losing his child serves as an essential part of his background, and it helps explain most of his actions in the course of the series.
 Helen, on the other hand, has to confront an entire community that has become antagonistic towards her.
 Although she erroneously recognizes the locals as racists at first, they are no less sinister and dangerous.
-The most realistic aspect of ‘The Third Day’, however, is the island itself.
+The most realistic aspect of ‘The Third Day,’ however, is the island itself.

 Does Osea Island Really Exist?